briankoser/sfc-listeners-guide/episodes/0161-new-animated-star-wars-and-other-news.md

   <q class="matt">Yeah!
 Schools!
 Who needs 'em!</q>
 </div>

-Ben says he hasn't read {% work "50 Shades of Grey" %} or any other fan fic. <q class="archivist inline">Other than {% work "Ready Player One" %}.</q>
+Ben says he hasn't read {% work "50 Shades of Grey" %} or any other fan fic. {% arc %}Other than {% work "Ready Player One" %}.{% endarc %}